gusmanb/logicanalyzer/README.md

 ## Building the firmware

-To build the firmware you need to have an environment configure for Pico development, but if you don't have it don't worry, the releases include the UF2 file, so you only need to start the Pico in program mode, drop the UF2 file to the Pico drive and that's it, you have a Logic Analyzer ready to be used.
+To build the firmware you need to have an environment configured for Pico development, but if you don't have it don't worry, the releases include the UF2 file, so you only need to start the Pico in program mode, drop the UF2 file to the Pico drive and that's it, you have a Logic Analyzer ready to be used.

 ## The software

-Before designing my own analyzer I have used some cheap chinesse analyzers and all usee the same software, OLS, OpenBench Logic Analyzer, and to be honest, I don't like it.
+Before designing my own analyzer I have used some cheap chinese analyzers and all usee the same software, OLS, OpenBench Logic Analyzer, and to be honest, I don't like it.
 So, I have implemented my own binary protocol (more info in the firmware code) and visualization software.

 ![Software picture](Software1.jpg?raw=true "Software main screen")